- Run a duplicate search process to identify constituent records that may be duplicates

 b.
 Start by going to the Merge Configuration tab and review the default rules

-Note: For most everything you should stick with the default, however, I would recommend checking the option to “Exclude duplicate addresses” under the addresses section to ensure that merged records do not retain duplicate addresses.
+Note: For most everything you should stick with the default, however, we recommend checking the option to “Exclude duplicate addresses” under the addresses section to ensure that merged records do not retain duplicate addresses.

 c.
 When you are satisfied with the options selected, click save and return to the merge Processes tab

 d.
 There is probably a default for 100% that you can edit or just make a new one.
-What is important on that process is that you set the minimum match to the percent you decided on, and I would always select the option to “Mark source constituents inactive” this way if any mistakes are made you can reactivate merged records.
+What is important on that process is that you set the minimum match to the percent you decided on, and we recommend to always select the option to “Mark source constituents inactive” this way if any mistakes are made you can reactivate merged records.